Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Results

+The two remaining features --- size-dependent tree preference and tree size-dependent fecundity --- do not affect the qualitative nature of MPB population dynamics, i.e., whether a simulation was classified as \textit{Excitable} or \textit{Cycles}.
+However, they do have quantitative effects on some of the fine-grained properties of outbreaks: the combination of both size-dependent tree preference and tree size-dependent fecundity led to a 40\% increase in the peak beetle density (from 15 to 21 thousand) and an 8\% decrease in the length of growth phase (from 5.8 years to 5.4 years).
+In other words, the combination of these life-history traits makes outbreaks moderately more explosive and slightly more rapid.

-The inclusion of stand-dependent dispersal leads to better predictions of outbreak magnitude and large-tree density (Fig.\,\ref{fig:counterfactual_metrics_disp_allee}).
+The inclusion of stand-dependent dispersal mortality leads to better predictions of outbreak magnitude and large-tree density (Fig.\,\ref{fig:counterfactual_metrics_disp_allee}).
 The Allee effect leads to better predictions of the outbreak recurrence time and growth phase length.
 Specifically, without the Allee effect, the cycles occur too frequently and the growth phase of each cycle is too long.
-Stand-dependent dispersal primarily explains the fact that large trees remain despite MPB outbreaks.
+Stand-dependent dispersal mortality primarily explains the fact that a portion of large trees remain despite MPB outbreaks.

-The two remaining life-history traits --- size-dependent tree preference and size-dependent fecundity --- have no effect on the qualitative nature of population dynamics, i.e., whether a simulation was classified as \textit{Boom-Bust} or \textit{Cycles}.
-However, they do have quantitative effects on some of the fine-grained properties of outbreaks: the combination of both size-dependent tree preference and size-dependent fecundity lead to a 25\% increase in the peak beetle density (from 16 to 20 thousand) and a 10\% decrease in the length of growth phase (from 5.8 years to 5.2 years).
-In other words, the combination of these life-history traits makes outbreaks moderately more explosive and slightly more rapid.

 \begin{landscape} \rot{\multicolumn{1}{R{50}{1em}}}

 \end{landscape}

 \begin{landscape}